yt-dlp/yt-dlp/README.md

                                      precedence over all fields, see "Sorting
                                      Formats" for more details
-    --no-format-sort-force           Some fields have precedence over the user specified sort order, see "Sorting Formats"
+    --no-format-sort-force           Some fields have precedence over the user specified sort order (default), see
-                                     for more details (default)
+                                     "Sorting Formats" for more details
     --video-multistreams             Allow multiple video streams to be merged into a single file
     --no-video-multistreams          Only one video stream is downloaded for each output file (default)
     --audio-multistreams             Allow multiple audio streams to be merged into a single file
     --no-audio-multistreams          Only one audio stream is downloaded for each output file (default)
     --all-formats                    Download all available video formats
     --prefer-free-formats            Prefer free video formats unless a specific one is requested